PDC WORLD DARTS CHAMPIONSHIP

 • Up to 24hrs: £8.00

 The East Court Car Park is open from 05:30am to 00:30am, whilst the Grove Car Park is open from 06:00am to 19:00pm.
-These car parks are open seven days a week, and please note that hours may vary for events.
+These car parks are open seven days a week, but hours may vary for events.
 Finally, the Paddocks Car Park is only open for specific events.

 What hospitality package(s) do you offer, and how much does it cost per person?

-Prices for our hospitality package is not available just yet, check back here soon.
-As for our VIP Hospitality Package, it has a plethora of services on offer that will enhance the experience of you and your clients when watching the darts at the iconic Ally Pally.
+Prices for our Ally Pally World Darts Championships hospitality tickets are currently POA.
+As for our VIP Hospitality Package, it offers a plethora of services to enhance your and your clients’ experience when watching darts at the iconic Ally Pally.

 Where can I enter Alexandra Palace?